Explore the most popular individual funding opportunities for established researchers at EPFL.

 - EPFL Solutions4Sustainability webpage

-Gaznat and EPFL have established a strategic cooperation to set up a competence pole on CO2 capture, storage, and use for the production of synthetic gas in Western Switzerland.
+Gaznat and EPFL have a long-standing strategic cooperation, which involves setting up a competence pole on CO2 capture, storage, and utilization for the production of synthetic gas.
+Building on the success of this collaboration, a new framework agreement was signed in December 2024 that involves issuing new calls for research proposals.

 - Gaznat Fund webpage